kuben-joz/k_clique/report.md

 I tried to use `const` and `restrict` where possible to allow the compiler better optimisation

 ### Parameter Selection
-Seems like 128 threads per block are optimal
+Seems like 128 threads per block are optimal.

-Blocks per grid are `cudaOccupancyMaxActiveBlocksPerMultiprocessor*deviceProp.multiProcessorCount*2` this seems close to optimal for the GPUs I tried, but I didn't have access to entropy in the end.
+Blocks per grid are `(cudaOccupancyMaxActiveBlocksPerMultiprocessor+1)*deviceProp.multiProcessorCount*2` this seems close to optimal for the GPUs I tried, but I didn't have access to entropy in the end.
 The makefile generates code for all GPUs that this will likely be run on.

+I used an A100 to get the maximum number of blocks that might ever be needed, this was used for static initilization of arrays at the top of `orient.cu` and `pivot.cu`.
+It still keeps the global memory comfortably below the 4GB I have in my laptop's P1000 so it should be fine for any machine this is run on.
+I could have done dynamic allocation, but I assumed it introduces corner cases for portability; mainly because of my lack of knowledge of register and memory allocation in optimised machine code compilation.

+### file contents
+- `main.cu`
+    - is main
+- `input.cu`
+    - reads in the graph
+    - renumbers the vertices to save one vector (and thus one address dereference/jump)
+    - converts it into a hybrid CSR/COO representation
+- `orient.cu`
+    - orients the graph by vertex degree
+- `orient.cu`
+    - kernel for graph orientation approach
+- `pivot.cu`
+    - kernel for pivoting approach

 ### Last minute changes
 I had to remove: